Uncategorized Updated 09/04/2026 · 18 min read

 4. Subtract holidays: 23 – 3 = 20 working days

-Plan holidays and weekends correctly
+Plan holidays and weekends properly

 The following graphic shows you this process at a glance.